-I request here to say, that in the south there is a city named Padma-pura; in it dwell certain followers of the black Yajur-veda, descendants of Kacyapa, chiefs; of their school, making holy the company, keeping the five fires, holding vows, drinking the soma, most excellent, repeating the Veda.
-From their illustrious descendant, who is highly esteemed, and makes the Vajapeya sacrifice, and is a great poet, the fifth in order, the grandson of one whose well-selected name is Bhat-

-^{} This is generally taken to be the appellation of a Civa-lingam, vide the commencement of Uttara-ráma-charita, and Meghadáta, ver.
-36; but I have seen a commentary on palm-leaves, which explained the compound thus: Kála, another name of Civa; Kála-priyá=dear to Civa, i.e., Párvatí, his wife; Kála-priya-nátha, the husband of Párvatí, i.e., Civa.
+I request here to say, that in the south there is a city named Padma-pura; in it dwell certain followers of the black Yajur-veda, descendants of Kacyapa, chiefs ‡ of their school, making holy the company,§ keeping || the five fires, holding vows, drinking the soma, most excellent, repeating the Veda.
+From their illustrious descendant, who is highly esteemed, and makes the Vajapeya sacrifice, and is a great poet, the fifth in order, the grandson of one whose well-selected name is Bhatvide the commencement of Uttara-ráma-charita, and Meghadúta, ver.
+36; but I have seen a commentary on palm-leaves, which explained the compound thus: Kála, another name of Civa; Kálapriyá=dear to Civa, i.e., Párvatí, his wife; Kála-priya-nátha, the husband of Párvatí, i.e., Civa.